mccoyJosh/ClassInfo/SDEV120/M02/Day1/6_von_nuemann_architecture.md

 4. The ALU execute the instruction and places the results in registers or memory

 There are many more things we can discuss concerning this, but we don't really need to, so we aren't!

+# Do we still use the Von Neumann Architecture?

+TODO